ViacomInc/data-point/packages/data-point/README.md

 ### <a name="object-reducer">ObjectReducer</a>

-These are plain objects where the values are reducers.
+These are plain objects where the value of each key is a [reducer](#reducers).
 They're used to aggregate data or transform objects.
 For values that should be constants instead of reducers, you can use the [constant](#reducer-constant) reducer helper.

 <details>
   <summary>Transforming an object</summary>